dilshankarunarathne/docker-notes/README.md

 We also need to specify the version of the image we're using.
 With a colon (**:**) we can specify any version we'd like.
 For this example, we'll use **alpine**.
 It is a lightweight linux distribution.

+Then we need to specify our program files (application files).